chapel-lang/chapel/doc/technotes/errorHandling.rst

     writeln("unexpected error");
   }

-* If none of the type filters matches the error, a catch-all block will be inserted.
+* If none of the type filters matches the error, a catchall block will be inserted.
 Its functionality will depend on whether a ``try`` or ``try!`` was used.